kkirby16/photo-sharer-backend/README.md

 # React Project - Photo Sharing app

-I built a photo sharing app which has certain similarities to Instagram.
+I built a photo sharing app which has some similarities to Instagram.
 This app has a rails backend and a React/Redux/Thunk frontend.
 It also uses Active Storage for image upload ability.

 I've always liked Instagram and posting my own photography there.
-So for this final project I decided to make an app with similarities to Instagram.
+So, for this final project I decided to make an app that is similar to Instagram in ways.

+###

+###

 This app has signup, login and logout functionality.
-This app allows users to see posts that other users have uploaded, like posts, and comment on posts.
-It also allows for you to share your own posts that contain an uploaded image and a caption, and also to be able to delete your posts.
-Additionally, you can unlike posts you have liked and you can delete comments you have made on posts.
+It allows users to see posts that other users have uploaded, like posts, comment on posts, and search posts by username.

+It also allows you to share your own posts that contain an uploaded image and a caption, as well as delete your posts if you'd like.
+Additionally, you can unlike posts you've liked and delete comments you've made on posts.

 I've also added custom CSS to style my frontend.

 ## To install and run:

--I have two repos, a backend one and a frontend one, that you need to get into to run my app.
+-I have two repos that you need to get into to run my app: a backend one and a frontend one

--Fork and clone the backend repository at this link: https://github.com/kkirby16/photo-sharer-backend
+-Fork and clone the backend repo at this link: https://github.com/kkirby16/photo-sharer-backend

 -Once in the program, open the terminal and run bundle install.